bouhirmani/MeetingPlanning/README.md

 Run `mvn clean install`.

-## Database configuration
+## Database

-H2 DataBase will be created in C:/MeetingPlannerData/plannerdb
+H2 DataBase will be created automatically in C:/MeetingPlannerData/plannerdb

 ## Running a local server.